-The right to have any and all disclosures of domestic violence, dating violence, stalking, and sexual assault against them treated with respectful health care and counseling services, where available.
+The right to have any and all disclosures of domestic violence, dating respectful health care and counseling services, where available.

-The right to be free from any kind of pressure from College staff that victims: a.
+The right to be free from any kind of pressure from University staff that victims: a.
 Not report crimes committed again them to civil and criminal authorities or to campus safety and offenses than the victims perceived them to be.